Portsmouth College: Sixth form college

 In 1984 secondary education in Portsmouth was reorganised.
 All the existing comprehensive schools lost their sixth forms, which were combined into a new sixth form college in the buildings previously belonging to Great Salterns School.

-Portsmouth College provides a variety of courses from GCSEs, A – Levels, and BTECs in a wide range of subjects.
-The college has a new Computing and Library facility which has got a high speed network with Internet connections.
-There are a wide range of computer facilities available to students.
+Portsmouth College provided a variety of courses from GCSEs, A – Levels, and BTECs in a wide range of subjects.
+The college had a Computing and Library facility with high speed network with Internet connections.
+There were a wide range of computer facilities available to students.

-The college has a good drama section which has its own studio theatre which has sound and light systems, along with a full sized dance studio with mirrors.
+The college had a good drama section which had its own studio theatre which had sound and light systems, along with a full sized dance studio with mirrors.

-The college provides education for anyone of any age and there are many subjects taught at the college including Physics, Art, Graphic Design, Chemistry, Sport, Biology, Geography, Leisure, Travel and Tourism, Drama, Dance, Performing Arts and many others.
+The college provided education for anyone of any age and there are many subjects taught at the college including Physics, Art, Graphic Design, Chemistry, Sport, Biology, Geography, Leisure, Travel and Tourism, Drama, Dance, Performing Arts and many others.